prometheusresearch/baseline-codebase/src/rex.widget/README.rst

 application developers who want to define custom widgets for specific application purposes.

-Widgets are defined by both Python and JavaScript code.
+Widgets are defined by both Python and JavaScript code; however new widgets should use the modern js widget library in which the Python code is optional.
+See `Complex Widgets`_
+for more information on using the modern js widget library.

 In Python, a subclass of :class:`rex.widget.Widget` must be implemented which provides a declarative description of all the widget's properties and state.